-- Prevention: Serves girls ages 4-21 who are at risk of gang involvement, abusing drugs or alcohol, early pregnancy, and school truancy.
+- Prevention: Our focus is on early intervention and leadership development.
+We serve girls ages 7-19 who are at risk of gang involvement, abusing drugs or alcohol, early pregnancy, and school truancy.
 We engage them through mentoring, after-school programs, a college prep program, and a summer camp.
 Read more about Prevention here.